 - Be enrolled in and log into online banking

 As the name suggests, there are no fees associated with the Free Kasasa Cash Checking account.
 A Kasasa Cash account can be opened with a minimum $100 deposit and there is a limit of one account per Social Security or Tax ID number.
-There are unlimited reimbursements (up to $4 per single transaction) for nationwide ATM fees.
+There are unlimited reimbursements for nationwide ATM fees, if qualifying requirements are met.

 Headquartered in Bingham Farms, Michigan, Main Street Bank offers its services and product line through its online application to U.S. Citizens, 18-years or older.
 “Minors, resident aliens and non-resident aliens may apply by contacting the financial institution.”

-The online application can accommodate up to three beneficiaries, but Social Security numbers must be provided.
+The online application can accommodate up to three beneficiaries, with Social Security numbers required for each beneficiary.

-Main Street Bank has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 2.53% (excellent), based on December 31, 2018 data.
-In the past year, Main Street Bank has increased its total non-brokered deposits by $20.66 million, an excellent annual growth rate of 11.23%.
+Main Street Bank has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 0.40% (excellent), based on December 31, 2019 data.
+Main Street Bank has an above average capitalization level (9.90%), the result of holding $276.61 million in assets with $27.37 million in equity.
 Please refer to our financial overview of Main Street Bank (FDIC Certificate # 57878) for more details.

 How the Kasasa Cash Account Compares

-When compared to High Yield Reward Checking Accounts tracked by DepositAccounts.com that are nationally available and have maximum qualifying balances of at least $30k, Main Street Bank’s Kasasa Cash APY currently ranks second.
+When compared to High Yield Reward Checking Accounts tracked by DepositAccounts.com that are nationally available and have maximum qualifying balances of at least $15k, Main Street Bank’s Kasasa Cash APY currently ranks eighth.
+When compared to accounts that have combined balances of at least $75k with an overall rate of at least 1.50%, Main Street Bank’s Kasasa products rank third.

 To look for the best Reward Checking Account rates, both nationwide and state specific, please refer to our High Yield Reward Checking Account Rates Table page.